Chart Color Schemes

 Parkdale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, Parkdale's population is estimated at around 12,868, reflecting an increase of 560 people since the 2021 Census.
-The ABS reported a population of 12,308 in that year.
-This increase is inferred from AreaSearch's estimation of the resident population at 12,811 based on the latest ERP data release by the ABS (June 2024), along with an additional 149 validated new addresses since the Census date.
-This results in a density ratio of 3,604 persons per square kilometer, placing Parkdale in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Parkdale has shown resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
-Overseas migration contributed approximately 89.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Parkdale statistical area's population is estimated at around 12,739 as of Nov 2025.
+This reflects an increase of 431 people (3.5%) since the 2021 Census, which reported a population of 12,308 people.
+The change is inferred from the resident population of 12,659, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 149 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,568 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Parkdale has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, Parkdale is projected to have above median population growth, with an expected increase of 1,937 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth of national areas is projected, with the area expected to increase by 1,942 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.9% in total over the 17 years.

 Frequently Asked Questions - Population